volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 ###### Final text

-If tests are poorly formatted or show signs of [anti-patterns](https://dzone.com/articles/unit-testing-anti-patterns-full-list), it can make working with the project a challenge.
+In short, if tests are poorly formatted or show signs of [anti-patterns](https://dzone.com/articles/unit-testing-anti-patterns-full-list), it can make working with the project a significant challenge.
 This isn't just my point of view.
 Many articles stress the significance of well-structured tests and provide best practices and insights on this topic.

 A particularly significant aspect of these practices is how tests are named.
 Both articles,